When you think of California, what comes to mind? The Pacific Coast, the sunny beaches, and bustling cities?

 Since Solvang is known for its Danish food, you need to sample some of the local cuisines while in town!
 Some of the most popular dishes include æbleskiver (a type of pancake), frikadeller (Danish meatballs), and kringle (a type of pastry).
 Yum!

-Atascadero, CA is a charming small town located on the central coast of California.
-This hidden gem is full of surprises for visitors, from its world-class wineries to its expansive state parks.
+Atascadero, CA is a charming small town on California’s central coast.
+This hidden gem surprises visitors, from its world-class wineries to its expansive state parks.
 Downtown Atascadero is full of local shops, restaurants, and craft breweries worth exploring.

 Visit a winery or two (or three…)

-Atascadero is home to many family-owned wineries that offer visitors a unique tasting experience.
+Atascadero has many family-owned wineries that offer visitors a unique tasting experience.
 For a comprehensive list of Atascadero’s wineries, click here.
 Many of these wineries offer stunning views of the surrounding countryside, so be sure to bring your camera!

 Atascadero is fortunate to have several state parks within its city limits.
-Morro Bay State Park offers visitors plenty of opportunities to enjoy the great outdoors, with hiking trails, a golf course, a kayak and paddleboard rentals.
+Morro Bay State Park offers visitors plenty of opportunities to enjoy the great outdoors, with hiking trails (bring good hiking boots!), a golf course, a kayak, and paddleboard rentals.
 El Chorro Regional Park is perfect for picnics and features a popular dog park.
 And don’t forget about Atascadero Lake Park – besides its scenic walking trails, the park also offers fishing, biking, and birdwatching opportunities.

 4. San Juan Bautista